artt652/HA_Container/README.md

 # HA_Container
-Step-by-step installation Home Assistant Container on Orange Pi
+Step-by-step installation Home Assistant Container on Armbrian TV-Box (such as Vontar X3)

-More info in my TG https://t.me/u2smart4home